 - A. Tosses are allowed up to a total of 4 tossing bases.
 One (1) base must be behind the top person during the toss and may assist the top person into the toss. - B. Tosses must be performed with all bases having their feet on the performing surface and must land in a cradle position.
 Top person must be caught in a cradle position by at least 3 original bases one of which is positioned at the head and shoulder area of the top person.
-Bases must remain stationary during the toss.

-Example: no intentional traveling tosses.

-Exception: A 1/2 turn is allowed by bases as in a kick full basket.

-- C. The top person in a toss must have both feet in/on the hands of bases when the toss is initiated. - D. Flipping, inverted or traveling tosses are not allowed. - E. No stunt, pyramid, individual, or prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props. - F. Up to 2 1⁄2 twisting rotations allowed. - G. Top persons in separate basket tosses may not come in contact with each other and must become free of all contact from bases, bracers and/or top persons. - H. Only a single top person is allowed during a basket toss.
+Bases must remain stationary during the toss. - Example: no intentional traveling tosses. - Exception: A 1⁄2 turn is allowed by bases as in a kick full basket. - C. The top person in a toss must have both feet in/on the hands of bases when the toss is initiated. - D. Flipping, inverted or traveling tosses are not allowed. - E. No stunt, pyramid, individual, or prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props. - F. Up to 2 1⁄2 twisting rotations allowed.

+H. Only a single top person is allowed during a basket toss.